Unsupervised Learning

 DBSCAN

-- Defines clusters based on density
+- Defines clusters based on point density

 Anomaly Detection